 Hunting ethics are a fundamental element of hunting from hide.
 The selective hunter never allows himself to take a sloppy shot.
 Simple injury is not considered.
 For this reason, reliability and precision are essential characteristics for choosing a bold action carabine for selective hunting.

 The Horizon’s barrel is chrome molybdenum steel, made with cold hammering.
 The result is a floating barrel that maintains maximum precision shot after shot.
 Every Franchi bolt action is delivered with a certificate of precision of 1 M.O.A. for every three shots fired.

-The trigger group is light and sensible, easily calibrated by acting on the regulation screw, and is between 0.9 and 1.8 kg.
+The Relia trigger is light and sensible, easily calibrated by acting on the regulation screw, and is between 0.8 and 1.9 kg.

 In addition, the three lug bolt allows an opening of 60° and access to the action for a quick reset through a lightened conical handle, without touching the optics even in the presence of very large tubes.

 Selective hunting of ungulates has important advantages for faunal and environmental balance.
 It’s a complex hunt that requires an analytic spirit, patience, and self-control.
 But after all of the data is collecting on the habits of game, the observation of the wind, and the obsessive attention to detail, all that remains is you, your bolt action and the wild animal that you have within range.

 What remains of that moment, which carries days and days of study and work, is the emotion and the gratitude towards a wild animal that by then you have come to know and that has repaid your great passion for this hunt.

 Discover other configurations of Horizon and the various models: